I have been inside the systems. I know what they cost.

 I also write and build frameworks under the name Ross Charles.
 The work at rosscharles.net sits at the intersection of trauma science, attachment theory, and twenty years of watching what sustained pressure does to the people operating inside demanding systems, including me.

-The Survival Identity Framework, which powers the yoursurvivalcode.com assessment, came out of that work.
-It is not a personality test.
-It is a map of how your nervous system built the version of you that learned to function under pressure.
+The Identity Pattern Framework, which powers the yourpatternmap.com assessment, came out of that work.
 Leaders who encounter it tend to describe it as the most clarifying lens they have found, both for themselves and for the teams they lead.

 I mention it here because the frameworks I build professionally and the frameworks I build personally come from the same instinct: that most of what we call dysfunction has a reason, and naming the reason is where real change starts.

 Based in Nashville, TN.
-Available for consulting engagements, advisory roles, and speaking.
+Available for fractional CTO engagements, consulting, advisory roles, and speaking.
+PE firms and portfolio companies welcome.